NixOS/cabal2nix/doc/user-guide.md

     haskell.compiler.jhc            jhc-0.8.2
     haskell.compiler.uhc            uhc-1.1.9.0

-For every compiler version XYZ, the attributes
+For every compiler version *XYZ*, the attributes `haskell.compiler.ghcXYC` and `haskell.packages.ghcXYC.ghc` are synonymous.

-        haskell.compiler.ghcXYC

-and

-        haskell.packages.ghcXYC.ghc

-are synonymous.

 ## Install more than one Haskell compiler